radglob/python-matchlightsdk/docs/source/guide.rst

 appearance of their information if and when it is posted.
 Customers may monitor for exact strings that are 14 characters or greater in length.
-An alert is generated when a set of fingerprints on the dark web matches a set of finger in a record.
+An alert is generated when a set of fingerprints on the dark web matches a set of fingerprints in a record.

 *Retrospective Search*